amitxv/PC-Tuning/docs/post-install.md

 ## OOBE Setup

 Do not connect to the Internet until the [Merge the Registry Files](#merge-the-registry-files) section.
-Avoid using a password as the service list used will break user password functionality.
+Avoid using a password as the service list used will break user password functionality after the **Services-Disable.bat** script is ran.

 If you are configuring Windows 11, press **Shift + F10** to open CMD and run the following command ``oobe\BypassNRO.cmd``.
 This will unlock the **I don't have internet** option demonstrated in the video examples below.